We help people discover how easy it can be to make a meaningful difference

 Dedicated to Education

-Our Executor Director, Kay McKeen, started SCARCE (used to be called SCRAP) in 1990 and she began teaching in DuPage County Schools about recycling and other environmental issues and concerns.
+Our Executor Director, Kay McKeen, started SCARCE (formerly SCRAP) in 1990 and began teaching in DuPage County schools about recycling and other environmental issues and concerns.
 Kay was out teaching when she realized that many schools had countless textbooks just sitting in storage, taking up space.
 All the while, the information was becoming obsolete, it was costing the schools money for the books to sit in storage AND they were going to end up in the landfill!
-Therefore, in 1991 she started the Book Rescue with the idea of "rescuing" gently used books (text, reference and library) from going in the landfill, and instead putting them into the hands of those who need them.
+Therefore, in 1991 she started the Book Rescue with the idea of “rescuing” gently used books (text, reference and library) from going in the landfill, and instead putting them into the hands of those who need them.

 SCARCE Is Founded